session about to expire in few minutes

 Don’t show your love a single day of the year!
 Consider sending flowers often and let your loved ones know they are loved and cared for.

 Marigolds and cosmos grace the months of October, and those born in this month may feel their energy!

-Marigolds are known for a vibrant orange color.
+Marigolds are known for their vibrant orange color.
 Native to the Mediterranean, these flowers were first cultivated by the Aztecs, who believed that they possessed magical properties.
 Spanish conquistadors took them back to Spain where they were grown in monasteries for years to come.
 The flower was then grown throughout Europe and eventually, the rest of the world.
 Marigolds have been used as dyes, in cooking, and in medicine.
 They are used as decoration for All Saints Day in Mexico and Latin America on altars.
 They are one of the most popular flowers in the United States, often found in nurseries and home gardens.

 Marigolds bloom for almost the entire year and are especially hardy in the fall.
 They can repel pests.
 Their smell can repel bacteria growth in the soil and therefore protect other plants.
 Though the marigold is so bright and colorful, it traditionally symbolized despair and grief over a loved one, as if the sunrays guided the departed to a better life.
 These hues also represent the power to resurrect through the beauty and warmth of the sun, so we often focus on the more optimistic view of the flower.